-Congratulations on your purchase of a Traditions[TM] muzzleloader.
-You have selected a muzzleloading firearm designed and engineered to give today's shooters excellent performance and optimum accuracy.
-When given the respect and care that any firearm demands, you can expect many years of reliable service and enjoyable hunting from your new Traditions[TM] muzzleloader.
+Congratulations on your purchase of a Traditions[TM] musket reproduction muzzleloader.
+You have selected a muzzleloading firearm designed and engineered to give today's shooters the experience of using a classic blackpowder firearm from ages past in both a fun and safe manner.
+When given the respect and care that any firearm demands, you can expect many years of reliable service and enjoyable hunting/shooting from your new Traditions[TM] muzzleloader.